neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 TypoScript Prototypes
 =====================

-When a TypoScript object is instanciated, the *TypoScript Prototype* for this object is *copied* and is taken as a basis.
+When a TypoScript object is instantiated, the *TypoScript Prototype* for this object is *copied* and is taken as a basis.
 The prototype is defined using the following syntax::

 	# we prefer this syntax: